anatoidea/betasuite_dockerized/README.md

 `git submodule update --init`

-Depending on what graphics hardware you have, you'll need to modify these instructions slightly.
-Choose the corresponding onnxruntime Dockerfile for your hardware.
-I'm using `Dockerfile.rocm`.
-I've included the `Dockerfile.cuda` file in this repo, but https://github.com/microsoft/onnxruntime/tree/main/dockerfiles has more.

-Build the onnxruntime base image:

-`docker build -t betasuite-base -f onnxruntime_dockerfiles/Dockerfile.rocm onnxruntime_dockerfiles`

-This may take a long time...

-Now build the betasuite image:
+Now build the betasuite image.
+If you have an Nvidia card, I don't have an answer yet.
+Check the Outdated section below.

 `docker build -t betasuite -f dockerfiles/Dockerfile.rocm .`

 Configure `BetaSuite/betaconfig.py` as needed.
 You'll want to at least change the `providers` line and the `ffmpeg_path` and `ffprobe_path` lines.

-Download the NudeNet model and place it in the `model` folder.
+Download the NudeNet model and place it in the `model` folder. [instructions](https://github.com/anatoidea/BetaSuite/tree/main#:~:text=Download%20NudeNet%20neural%20net%20model)

 And run it!
 This is the line for ROCm on Linux.
-(Check https://github.com/microsoft/onnxruntime/tree/main/dockerfiles for instructions for other setups.)

 `docker run -it --device=/dev/kfd --device=/dev/dri --group-add video -v .:/betasuite betasuite python3 betastare.py`